Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Preliminaries Problem Formulation

-This subsection briefly describes Ring-LWE based cryptosystems and their key properties utilized in Section~\ref{sec:rlwe}.
-Ring-LWE based cryptosystems make use of the structure of polynomial rings so that both plaintexts and ciphertexts consist of polynomials.
-They include several well-known homomorphic encryption schemes such as BFV \cite{bfv}, BGV \cite{bgv}, and CKKS \cite{heaan}, which share common properties introduced in this subsection.
+This subsection briefly describes RLWE-based cryptosystems and their key properties utilized in Section~\ref{sec:rlwe}.
+RLWE-based cryptosystems make use of the structure of polynomial rings so that both plaintexts and ciphertexts consist of polynomials.
+They include several well-known HE schemes such as BFV \cite{bfv}, BGV \cite{bgv}, and CKKS \cite{heaan}, which share common properties introduced in this subsection.

 A polynomial ring $R_{p,N}:=\Z_N[X]/\langle X^p+1\rangle$ can be understood as the finite set of polynomials with degree less than $p$ and coefficients in $\Z_N$.
 Any integer polynomial can be mapped to a polynomial in this set by taking the modular operation $\mathrm{mod}\left( X^p+1,N\right)$, where the operation $\mathrm{mod}\,\,N$ is applied to each coefficient and $X^p$ is regarded as $-1$.